 Most of the medicine are available in Sri Lanka.

 Tangalle has some good doctors.
 The specialists are available at special times at special days.
 They are at the clinic usually from 7am to 8am and from 4pm to 9pm.
 (From 8am to 4pm, they work at the public hospital; the waiting time is too long for you).
-Some specialists come only once or twice a week.
-We have to take a number by calling the clinic.
-Better to inform your guesthouse as soon as you don’t feel well so it can take a small number and so you can go to see the doctor not too late.
+Some specialists (ENT, Dermatologist,...) come only once or twice a week.
+In some clinics, you need to call to get a number.
+The numbers are going away very quickly.
+At Tangalle, you don't need.
+You pay more so you have the priority.
 At Tangalle, these specialists charge about 3’000rs without medicament.

 At Tangalle, we know another good doctor who is available from 7am to 1pm and from 3pm to 8pm.
 He is cheap, less than 1’000rs included the medicaments.

-In case of emergency, we have to transport you to the public hospital; no ambulance comes to pick up you.
+In case of emergency, we have to transport you to the public hospital.
+An ambulance service is available, call 1990.
+But we will be more fast than the ambulance.
 Public hospital has an emergency unit.
 If it is too bad and they are not able to care you, they will send you to Matara or Galle hospital.

 The pharmacy in town sells medicaments like other thinks, it doesn’t give medical advice.
 If your medicament is finished, take it to the pharmacy to show them.